 The perennials in the Flower Garden were annually restocked by Carl Bergstrom under the guidance of Zenon Schreiber, until Schreiber's retirement in the late 1980s.
 Schreiber's work at the grounds represented a major investment on the part of the Rockefellers.
-During the 1979 season, for example, Schreiber spent eighty-seven days working at the Mansion grounds, for a total bill of \$19,097.21, which included the cost of plant material.74 Schreiber also worked on the Hillside Gardens in addition to the flower and rock gardens near the Belvedere.
+During the 1979 season, for example, Schreiber spent eighty-seven days working at the Mansion grounds, for a total bill of \$19,097.21, which included the cost of plant material.
+Schreiber also worked on the Hillside Gardens in addition to the flower and rock gardens near the Belvedere.

 Through the years, the Flower Garden was planted with an informal variety of flowers that bloomed during the six weeks the Rockefellers lived at the grounds, a period the staff often referred to as the "six weeks of glory."
-There was a preponderance of blue flowers, one of LSR's favorite colors.75 In May of 1963, for example, Zenon Schreiber restocked the garden with sweet woodruff, assorted asters, astilbe (meadowsweet), begonias, dianthus "Newport pink," daphne, baby's breath "Rosy Veil," pachystoma (a type of orchid), and viola "Yellow, Blue Perfection."
-Subsequent orders included delphinium, English daisy, bugbane, and lobelia.76 Schreiber also managed the annual restocking of the rose garden that bordered the stone walls and extended along the lower part of the Long Terrace.
+There was a preponderance of blue flowers, one of LSR's favorite colors.
+In May of 1963, for example, Zenon Schreiber restocked the garden with sweet woodruff, assorted asters, astilbe (meadowsweet), begonias, dianthus "Newport pink," daphne, baby's breath "Rosy Veil," pachystoma (a type of orchid), and viola "Yellow, Blue Perfection."
+Subsequent orders included delphinium, English daisy, bugbane, and lobelia.
+Schreiber also managed the annual restocking of the rose garden that bordered the stone walls and extended along the lower part of the Long Terrace.
 In the late 1960s, for example, Schreiber placed an order with Jackson & Perkins of Newark, New York, for seventy-five bare-root roses, including varieties such as Tropicana, Tanya, John F. Kennedy, Golden Gamette, Fashionette, and Spartan.
-There was also the red rose, "Mr. Lincoln," one of Mary Rockefeller's favorites.77 By the early 1980s, Zenon Schreiber's rose orders from Jackson & Perkins typically amounted to between two and three hundred plants.78 ever, the Rockefellers decided to add some color to the foundation plantings around the Mansion on the occasion of Lady Bird Johnson's visit to designate the Mansion a National Historic Landmark.
+There was also the red rose, "Mr. Lincoln," one of Mary Rockefeller's favorites.
+By the early 1980s, Zenon Schreiber's rose orders from Jackson & Perkins typically amounted to between two and three hundred plants.

+For many years, the flowerbeds in the Terrace Gardens were the only ones on the Mansion grounds.
+In 1967, however, the Rockefellers decided to add some color to the foundation plantings around the Mansion on the occasion of Lady Bird Johnson's visit to designate the Mansion a National Historic Landmark.
 They had the beds beneath the foundation shrubs planted with geraniums, and also created a small rectangular bed in the lawn along the entrance drive, a feature reminiscent of Frederick Billings's Victorian carpet beds.
-In subsequent years, the flowerbeds around the Mansion were not replanted, except for the rectangular bed, which was maintained at Mary's request.79
+In subsequent years, the flowerbeds around the Mansion were not replanted, except for the rectangular bed, which was maintained at Mary's request.